 Students must demonstrate attainment of five competencies through completion of the Applied Practice Experience.
 At least three of these competencies must be Foundational Competencies.
-Students will consult with their specialty track advisors to identify appropriate competencies.
+Students may consult with their specialty track advisors to identify appropriate competencies.
 Competency attainment is assessed through the final work products.
-Foundational and Track-Specific Competencies can be found in the Student Handbook and on Blackboard.
+Foundational and Track-Specific Competencies can be found on our website, in the Student Handbook, and on Blackboard.